BorislavEnchev/TaskManagementSystem/README.md

    - Build and run the application.

 ## Usage
+### Creating user
+- First you need to add a User.
+- User Create (Test User) button on the main window.

 ### Creating Tasks
 - Navigate to the "Create Task" page.
 - Fill in the required fields and click "Save" to create a new task.

 ### Managing Tasks
 - Navigate to the "Task Dashboard" page.
+- Open Task details by dobule click on it or,
-- Select a task to view its details.
+- Select a task and click Update to view/edit its details.
 - Edit or delete the task as needed.

 ### Adding Comments